Race the Train: Tywyn

 For a muddy race with a Welsh twist; head to Llanwrtyd Wells in Powys for the World Bogsnorkelling Championships in August.
 Contestants don a snorkel and flippers and take to the Waen Rhydd bog on the outskirts of the town to swim lengths through a peat bog trench.
 Fancy dress is encouraged; and peaty participants must get through the race without using traditional swimming strokes.

 The event has become so popular Lonely Planet described it as one of the 50 must-do events in the world.
-The weekend’s festivities also include the Rude Health Bog Triathlon, with an 8 mile run, a 12 mile mountain bike ride and 60 yards of bogsnorkelling.
+The weekend’s festivities also include the Chapel Boglathon, with a mile cross country run, a two mile mountain bike ride and 60 yards of bogsnorkelling.

 The Wales Swimrun (Beat the Tide)